cagov/caldata-mdsa-training/docs/data-transformation/dbt-core.md

 1. Go to the AWS IAM console and [create an access key for yourself](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).
 1. In a terminal, enter `aws configure`, and add the access key ID and secret access key when prompted.
 We use `us-west-2` as our default region.

-### Configure dbt
+### 1. Install dbt

-dbt core was installed when you created your `mdsa-infra` environment and ran the poetry command.
-If you skipped this step then follow the instructions [here](https://docs.getdbt.com/docs/core/installation-overview) to install dbt locally then come back and follow the remainder of the steps listed below.
+Follow the instructions [here](https://docs.getdbt.com/docs/core/installation-overview) to install dbt locally.

 The connection information for your data warehouses will, in general, live outside of this repository.
 This is because connection information is both user-specific and usually sensitive,